Tron0/AkladellWebsite/rules.md

 **(6) Roll starting hit points**

-- Roll your class hit die to determine starting HP.
-Add or remove depending on the [<u>Constitution</u>](#Rules/#Constitution) modifier.
+- Roll or choose the average value of your class' hit die rounded down to determine starting HP.
+Modify depending on the [<u>Constitution</u>](#Rules/#Constitution) modifier.
 You may reroll results of 1 once.

 **(7) Roll [<u>starting gold</u>](#Starting-Gold)**